ahonnecke/jolly-brancher/README.rst

 ===============
 * Extract the contents of the comments in the branch and construct a description of the changes in the branch
 * Perform in place analysis of the branch and add information to the PR
-  - Were any tests added?
+  - Were any tests added?s
   - Run unit tests / linter (fetch from github actions)
   - Include other interesting statistics
 * Automatically tag the owner of the files that were changed